Developer Guide

 4.2.2 Implementation of Task-level commands

-method is called.
-The method conducts parses the args
+AddTaskParser#parse(String args) method is called.
+The method conducts parses the args and conducts validation

 This will add the task specified into the task list.